Ex-Mente/auxi.0/doc/user/source/index.rst

 Structure
 =========
 auxi is a Python package, and it is currently divided into two main sub-packages, namely tools and modelling.
 The tools package provides help with simple tasks like calculating molar masses, enthalpies of heat capacities.
-The modelling packages helps you to do more sophisticated calculations and to build process models.
+The modelling package helps you to do more sophisticated calculations, and to build process models.

 Tools
 -----